 Send an email with your research question, or request a virtual appointment with a librarian to: firstname.lastname@example.org

 Sign up for a temporary free account with Westlaw and Fastcasefor access to legal research databases.

 Borrow legal self-help books via interlibrary loan.
 Contact your local Vermont public library to make a request.

-*Law librarians are unable to provide legal advice.
-Librarians are available to suggest legal resources and provide guidance about how to use sources.
-If you need a lawyer, librarians will provide information on potential sources of legal help.
+Please note: legal and library ethics requirements prohibit library staff from providing legal advice.
+Librarians are available to suggest legal resources and provide guidance about how to use sources; if you need a lawyer, librarians will provide information on potential sources of legal assistance.